spiarh/aws-s3-bucket-cleaner/README.md

 ## Integration with AWS S3 Operator

-It is useful in combination with a bucket created from an `ObjectBucketClaim` on Managed Platform Plus.
+It is useful in combination with a bucket created from an `ObjectBucketClaim`.

 1. Assuming the following `ObjectBucketClaim` is created in a namespace, the bucket configuration is stored into the `ConfigMap` named `static-files` and